WhatsApp influencers? Yes, they exist, and brands are already using them to sell more!

 The European affiliate platform stylink has a slightly different approach.
 The company works with online shops and influencers, and helps influencers to set up affiliate links that they can share on their social media channels.

-stylink noted that the influencers they were working with sent them questions on WhatsApp, and even preferred receiving their affiliate links on the chat, as they found it easier to access information.
+stylink noted that the influencers they were working with sent them questions on WhatsApp.
+They even preferred receiving their affiliate links on the chat, as they found it easier to access information.
 Accordingly, stylink has started using WhatsApp very successfully to communicate directly with influencers.

 With Instagram Direct, the influencers lost sight of the information.
 They prefer WhatsApp!